 NLP Techniques for Lasting Change

-There are many different NLP techniques or patterns, as they are sometimes called, which can be used for different purposes.
+There are many different NLP techniques or patterns that are available for improving self-regulation.

-These techniques can be used individually or in combination, creating new and effective ways of accessing the mind for powerful and lasting change.
+Whether used individually or in combination, these techniques effectively access the mind for effective and lasting change.

 Here are some of the most common NLP techniques: